 Where are communities taking charge of their energy future?
 Which states give communities the most power?
 ILSR’s Community Power Map provides an interactive illustration of how communities are accelerating the transition toward 100% renewable energy and how state policies help or hinder greater local action.
+Scroll down for a map guide, state score methodology, or to suggest map updates.
+Zoom out for Alaska or Hawaii.

 How to Use the Map